 On 28 August 2023, The Hon Stephen Jones MP, Assistant Treasurer and Minister for Financial Services, announced the cessation of the MBR program following an independent review completed in July.

-The director identification number (director ID) is the first service to be delivered by ABRS.
-You can apply for a director ID online.
+The director identification number (director ID) initiative is still administered by the ABRS.

 Role of the Registrar

 The Registrar of Australian Business Registry Services (who is also the Commissioner of Taxation), is responsible for administering the ABN law and director ID initiative.
 The Registrar continues to perform company registration and business name functions under delegation from ASIC.